Skip to content

 const { columns, rows } = await res.json();

-Full request/response shapes — including statements batches and how errors come back — are in the HTTP API reference.
+Full request/response shapes — statements batches, error envelopes — are in the HTTP API reference.
+In a browser, mind the fetch/window binding pitfall noted above.

 Runnable versions